RezaFarzipour/Metallugical_Research_Center/README.md

 ## <a name="features">🔋 Features</a>

-👉 Secure OTP Authentication: Seamless login and sign-up using phone numbers with OTP verification for enhanced security.
+👉 **Secure OTP Authentication** Seamless login and sign-up using phone numbers with OTP verification for enhanced security.
-👉 Captivating Landing Page: A visually appealing landing page designed to engage users with modern UI elements powered by Hero UI.
+👉 **Captivating Landing Page**  A visually appealing landing page designed to engage users with modern UI elements powered by Hero UI.
-👉 Admin Panel:
+👉 **Admin Panel**

 Course & Blog Management: Add and manage educational courses and blogs (news and tutorials) using Tiptap for rich text editing.